 I have a ring around my porciline tub.
 I have tried almost every product out there.
 Does anyone have the answer?

 Assuming this ring is a calcium or other mineral deposit I would suggest Bar Keeper's Friend.
 Scrub with a plastic scrubber.
 This is the best cleanser I have every used and will clean a variety of surfaces.
-It is a powder and you can find it where the other cleansers are displayed.

 I have an acrylic (brown!) tub, and the soap scum shows up after every single shower practically.